syncfusion-content/blazor-docs/blazor/ai-assistview/toolbar-items.md

 #### Setting text

-You can use the [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_Text) property to set the text for toolbar item.
+You can use the [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_Text) property to set the text for the toolbar item.

 ```cshtml